 How to Jump a Car Battery

-Hopefully you’ll never be in a position where you have to jump-start a car since you’re going to follow all of the above steps and keep your battery in tip-top condition, right?
+Hopefully you’ll never be in a position where you have to jump-start a car and have a dead battery.
+Because you’re going to follow all of the above steps and keep your battery in tip-top condition, right?
 But if you do need to know how to jump a car battery, it’s really not that hard.
 We promise!
 Just follow these steps:

-For the sake of these directions we’re going to call the disabled vehicle with the dead battery car A and the car with the working battery car B.
+For the sake of these directions we’re going to call the disabled vehicle with the dead battery car A and the car with the working battery, your jump starter, car B.

 - Make sure to turn off both car A and car B and double check that the vehicle is in park.
 Don’t forget to put on the parking brake if you’re on a hill.
 Pop the hood of both car A and car B.